OGorgeous/My-LITA-Class-Documentation/README.md

 # My-LITA-Class-Documentation

-### Project Title: Sales and Reveune analysis
+### Project Title: Data Analysis

 ### Project overview
-This Data analysis project amis to generate insight into sales and reveune performance of each states between 2014-2015.
-By analysing the various parameters and put together a compelling story about each states sales performance and their reveune rate, from the data gathered from each state.
+This Data analysis project amis to generate insight into some data sets which consists of, sales record, reveune rates and Employee records.
+By analysing the various parameters in the data sets to gather insights to make readable, understandable and knowledgeable decisions and tell a compelling stories around our data from our discovered insights to unveil the trends.

 ### Data Sources
-The Data used here was provided by our Instructor during the class.
+The Datas used here were all provided by our Instructor during the class.

+### Tools Used
+Microsoft Excel for Data Cleaning, Analysis and Visualization SQL - Structured Query Language for quering of Data Github for Portfolio Creation